-- We review the co-created norms at the beginning of each class until we feel students we know them.
+- We review the co-created class agreements at the beginning of each class until we feel students we know them.

-I point at the class norms when I see students embracing them and I thank them for living and breathing our class norms.
+I point at the class agreements when I see students embracing them and I thank them for living and breathing our agreements.

-I point at the class norms when I see students not embracing them and use questioning to see how we could do a better job with a particular norm.
+I point at the class agreements when I see students not embracing them and use questioning to see how we could do a better job with a particular agreement.

 If you would like to contribute ideas to how we can continue to share power with our students, please contribute to this Twitter conversation or leave a comment here.
 Merci!